RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/system-design-development/cybersec-intro.md

 In symmetric encryption, both the sender and the receiver use the same key.
 This method usually offers more safety and is easier to implement.
 Of course, you have to figure out a way to get both parties to use the key beforehand (you can try [DHKE](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange), but be aware this method doesn't safeguard against man-in-the-middle attacks).
 For manufactured devices, you might want to burn the keys into one-time-programmable memory, but be careful to check if your encryption method allows the reuse of keys.

 The old standard for symmetric encryption in the US was the Data Encryption Standard (DES).
 Many legacy systems still use this.
 There was an attempt at retro-compatibility with Triple DES, but the reality is that DES is just obsolete.
-Indeed, DES's key is only 56 bits long, which can be [cracked in a day](https://en.wikipedia.org/wiki/EFF_DES_cracker) by moderns computers.
+Indeed, DES's key is only 56 bits long, which can be [cracked in a day](https://en.wikipedia.org/wiki/EFF_DES_cracker) by modern computers.
 The current standard is the [Advanced Encryption Standard (AES)](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
 This is what you should use in 99% of the cases where you're trying to implement symmetric encryption (consider Salsa20 and its kids for the other 1%).
 NIST has documented the AES in [FIPS 197](https://csrc.nist.gov/pubs/fips/197/final).

 Asymmetric encryption does away with the problem of key sharing by working with different keys.
 The receiver creates a private-public key pair.
 The public key is, of course, public, meaning it is not kept hidden.
 Only the private key is kept hidden.
 Anyone wishing to address the receiver encrypts their message using the public key.
 The message can then only be decrypted by the receiver.